2011 India–Pakistan border skirmish: Kupwara attack

+Operation Ginger

 In retaliation, Operation Ginger was planned by the Indian Army which a plan to conduct an ambush on the Pakistan Army post of Police Chowki using multiple teams.
-Seven, physical and aerial, reconnaissance missions were conducted and three Pakistani Army posts were identified as vulnerable.
-These posts included Police Chowki, a post at Jor, Hifazat and Lashdat lodging point.
-The Para commandos crossed over the LoC at 10pm on 29 August and reached their targets at 3am on 30 August, a day before Eid.
-The first team of commandos laid claymore mines preparing for an ambush and targeting four Pakistani soldiers, including a JCO, at 7am.
+Seven, physical and aerial reconnaissance missions were conducted and three Pakistan Army posts were identified as vulnerable.
+These posts included Police Chowki, a post at Jor, and the Hifazat and Lashdat lodging point.
+Indian commandos crossed over the Line of Control (LoC) at 10 pm on 29 August and reached their targets at 3 am on 30 August, a day before Eid.
+The first team of commandos laid claymore mines preparing for an ambush and targeting four Pakistani soldiers, including a junior commissioned officer (JCO), at 7 am.
 One of the Pakistani soldiers was injured and fell into a stream while the other three soldiers were beheaded by the Indian commandos.
-Indian soldiers booby trapped the dead bodies with IEDs.
+Indian soldiers then booby trapped the dead bodies with IEDs.
 Two Pakistani soldiers from the post rushed towards the ambush site after hearing the explosions but were killed by a second team of Indian soldiers.
 Two other Pakistani soldiers attacked the second team but were killed by a third team of Indian soldiers.
-At 7.45am, the Indian soldiers started to head back to the LoC.
+At 7:45 am, the Indian soldiers started to head back to the LoC.
 As they were retreating, they saw another group of Pakistani soldiers heading towards the ambush site.
 They heard loud explosions which indicated that the IEDs had been triggered and estimated that two to three additional Pakistani soldiers had been killed in the blast.
-The last team reached back on the Indian side by 2.30pm on 30 August.
+The last team reached back on the Indian side by 2:30 pm on 30 August.
 During exfiltration, an Indian soldier blew his finger off when he accidentally fell on a mine.
-The Indian team carried back with them three severed heads, three AK47 rifles and other weapons as trophies.
-Initially the heads were photographed and buried but, later, one of the senior generals in the Indian Army, asked them to burn the heads and throw away the ashes so as to leave no DNA evidence.
-Indians claimed that during the 45-minute operation, at least eight Pakistani soldiers were killed and a further 2 to 3 Pakistani soldiers may have been fatally injured.
+Six Pakistani soldiers were beheaded.
+The Indian team carried two heads across the border to Pak and carried back with them three severed heads, their insignias, three AK-47 rifles, and other weapons as trophies.
+Initially the heads were photographed and buried.
+Later on, However, the heads were burned on the orders of a senior general in the Indian Army, so no DNA evidence would be left behind.
+The ashes were then disposed of, so no DNA evidence would be left behind.
+India claimed that during the 45 minute operation, at least eight Pakistani soldiers were killed and a further two to three Pakistani soldiers may have been fatally injured.

-Officially, Indian Army spokesman maintained that the incident started when Pakistan made an infiltration bid in the Keran Sector of Kupwara District, Jammu and Kashmir on 30 August which was foiled by Indian security forces.
-During this an Indian Army JCO was also killed.
-He further claimed that there were two unprovoked firing incidents By the Pakistani Army, One on 31 August at around 8pm and another on 1 September at around 11am.
+Officially, an Indian Army spokesman maintained that the incident started when Pakistan made an infiltration bid in the Keran Sector of Kupwara district, Jammu and Kashmir on 30 August, which was foiled by Indian security forces.
+During this incursion, an Indian Army JCO was also killed.
+He further claimed that there were two unprovoked firing incidents by the Pakistani Army, one on 31 August at around 8 pm and another on 1 September at around 11 am.

-Pakistani version

-Pakistan claimed that the fighting started when Indian forces opened fire on a Pakistani checkpoint based on the Line of Control in the Neelam Valley of Azad Kashmir.
-The Pakistan Army spokesperson dubbed the attack as unprovoked and said that three soldiers of the paramilitary Mujahid Battalion were killed.
-He further claimed that the soldiers came under fire when they were moving from one post to another.